gradle/gradle/subprojects/docs/src/docs/release/notes.md

 The default tool versions of the following code quality plugins have been updated:

 - The CodeNarc plugin now uses 1.2.1 instead of 1.1 by default.
+- The JaCoCo plugin now uses 0.8.2 instead of 0.8.1 by default.

 ### `CopySpec.duplicatesStrategy` is no longer nullable